sfasih1/prayertime-widget/README.md

 - compact: boolean for tighter spacing and smaller max width

 ## Styling
 Default colors are black/white with a pink accent.
-You can override colors using CSS variables on `.ptw` or a parent element:
+You can override colors and size using CSS variables on `.ptw` or a parent element:

 ```css
 .ptw {